NASA vehicle arrives at the south pole of the Moon in 2023 to search for water

 Data from previous missions helped scientists conclude that ice and other potential resources exist in areas of the moon near the poles.

-The data the Viper sends will provide scientists around the world with “greater understanding of the cosmic origin, evolution and history of our moon,” said Thomas Zurbuchen, NASA associate administrator for science.
+The data that Viper sends will provide scientists around the world with “greater understanding of the cosmic origin, evolution and history of our moon,” said Thomas Zurbuchen, NASA associate administrator for science.